NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Safety property ensures that all processes will execute as atomic, either executing on all nodes, or reverting as a whole.
 This is possible due to the deterministic nature of the process (executed on every node), which is also valid for NEO network and blockchain protocols on general.

 * Liveness guarantees that network won't be stopped (unless more than $f$ byzantine nodes), by using a mechanism called "change view", that allows Backup nodes to switch Primary node when it seems byzantine.
-A timeout mechanism is used, and by doubling delays exponentially at every view, BFT can prevent attacks from malicious network delays that cannot grow indefinitely.
+A timeout mechanism is used, and by doubling delays exponentially at every view, PBFT can prevent attacks from malicious network delays that cannot grow indefinitely.

+The considered network on PBFT assumes that it "may fail to deliver messages, delay them, duplicate them, or deliver them out of order".
+They also considered public-key cryptography to validate identify of replicas, which is also the same for NEO dBFT.
+Since algorithm does not rely on synchrony for safety, it must rely on it for liveness^[This was demonstrated by paper "Impossibility of distributed consensus with one faulty process"].

 ## NEO dBFT core modifications {#subsecNEOdBFT}